grahamwwilson/QNrandom/README.md

 Examples in increasing complexity

+0. ExponentialPlot.py
+   throw exponential random numbers for the decay time of muons

 1. Gaussian.py
    throw Gaussian random numbers and keep track of statistics for the generated sample.
 Use the standard normal distribution with mean